 Georgia is a country known for its cuisine, but it isn’t especially well-known for its sweets.
 In fact, Georgia really only has one “dessert” and that is churchkhela!
 Sometimes also spelt as churchxela, these strings of walnuts or hazelnuts covered in a thickened grape juice mixture called tatara is often referred to as Georgian snickers.

-Resembling candlesticks, this Georgian candy is sweet but fairly nutritious compared to other desserts, especially when comparing sweets from neighbouring countries (namely, Armenia gata and Azeri baklava are far more fattening and have a higher sugar content).
+Resembling candlesticks, this Georgian candy is sweet but fairly nutritious compared to other desserts, especially when comparing sweets from neighbouring countries (namely, Armenian gata and Azeri baklava are far more fattening and have a higher sugar content).

 If you’re intrigued by this iconic sweet and are want to learn how to make churchkhela, then you’ve come to the right place.
 This churchkhela recipe is sure to please!